Saint-Sulpice, Paris: Interior

 Inside the church to either side of the entrance are the two halves of an enormous shell (Tridacna gigas) given to King Francis I by the Venetian Republic.
 They function as holy water fonts and rest on rock-like bases sculpted by Jean-Baptiste Pigalle.

 Pigalle also designed the large white marble statue of Mary in the Lady Chapel at the far end of the church.
 The stucco decoration surrounding it is by Louis-Philippe Mouchy.
 Pigalle's work replaced a solid-silver statue by Edmé Bouchardon, which vanished at the time of the Revolution.
 It was cast from silverware donated by parishioners and was known as "Our Lady of the Old Tableware".

 The baroque interior of the Lady Chapel (rebuilt by Servandoni in 1729) was designed by Charles de Wailly in 1774, after the chapel was badly damaged by a fire which destroyed the nearby Foire Saint-Germain in 1762.
 The dome, lit by natural light from hidden windows devised by de Wailly, contains a fresco by François Lemoyne depicting the Assumption of Mary, which dates from 1734, although it has been restored several times since then.
 De Wailly also designed the pulpit (in the nave), completed in 1788.
 The oak canopy broadcasts sound very well and it was from here that the parish priest of Saint-Sulpice declared his refusal to accept the Civil Constitution of the Clergy.
 Revolutionary orators used it later also.
+One of its permanent exhibits is MARIA by Guido Dettoni della Grazia.

 During the Directory, Saint-Sulpice was used as a Temple of Victory.
 Redecorations to the interior, to repair extensive damage still remaining from the Revolution, were begun after the Concordat of 1801.
 Eugène Delacroix added murals (1855–1861) that adorn the walls of the Chapel of the Holy Angels (first side-chapel on the right).
 The most famous of these are Jacob Wrestling with the Angel and Heliodorus Driven from the Temple.
 A third, on the ceiling, is Saint Michael Vanquishing the Demon.